-I’ve written a book.
+I’ve written two books.
 I blog.
-Occasionally, I summarize my thoughts into 140 characters and tweet them to everybody and nobody.
+Occasionally, I summarize my thoughts into 280 characters and tweet them to everybody and nobody.
 I post updates on Facebook and “The Gram” (as I heard a cool twenty-something call it).
 I’ve even written a children’s Bible curriculum.

 No, this isn’t my resume.

-The point I’m trying to make is, in my forty years of existence (see why I rely on cool twenty-somethings now?), I’ve written about a variety of topics.
+The point I’m trying to make is, in my forty-one years of existence (see why I rely on cool twenty-somethings now?), I’ve written about a variety of topics.

 I’ve told emotional stories with my words, such as sharing about my mother’s death, my son’s cancer journey, and our struggle with miscarriages.
 I’ve used my words to teach children how the Bible fits together, and the fact that Moses lived after Abraham, and before David.
 I’ve written about the time my middle school son wore the same pair of socks for seven straight basketball games and how I almost died from the odor on the drive home.
 I offer a wide-range of topics.